 Project Consultants (Engineers and Landscape Architects): Project 1 (Storm Sewer): Water Street Engineering / Fred Liu and Associates / Project 2 (Livable Deep Cove): Urban Systems / Hapa Collaborative

 Project Timeline: 2021-2023

-The two-block stretch of Gallant Avenue, between Banbury Road and Panorama Drive, in North Vancouver’s Deep Cove Village is getting a makeover.
+The two-block stretch of Gallant Avenue, between Caledonia Avenue Road and Banbury Road, in North Vancouver’s Deep Cove Village has gotten a makeover.

-Design features of the new road plan included new one-way traffic flow, enhanced pedestrian crossings, upgraded lighting and furniture, removable bollards, permanent loading zones for commercials vehicles, and a selection of newly planted streetscape trees — which, in addition to providing a welcoming atmosphere to residents and tourists alike, would help manage at-source stormwater (a somewhat challenging logistical element, given the sloped elevation of Gallant Avenue).
+Design features of the new road plan included new one-way traffic flow, flex zones to function as parking or public realm space, enhanced pedestrian crossings, upgraded lighting and furniture, removable bollards, permanent loading zones for commercials vehicles, and a selection of newly planted streetscape trees — which, in addition to providing a welcoming atmosphere to residents and tourists alike, would help manage at-source stormwater (a somewhat challenging logistical element, given the sloped elevation of Gallant Avenue).

 Given the design team’s commitment to urban forestry, they likewise wanted to retain a mature, preexisting tree in the upper Gallant area whose roots were busting out of a small planter adjacent to the sidewalk.
 In response to these green infrastructure challenges, project planners turned to the DeepRoot Silva Cell for solutions.